polkadot-developers/polkadot-docs/develop/smart-contracts/overview.md

 At the time of writing there are two main languages that can be used for Wasm programs:

 - [**ink!**](https://use.ink/){target=\_blank} - it is a Rust-based language that compiles to Wasm.
 It allows developers to inherit all its safety guarantees and use normal Rust tooling, being the dedicated domain-specific language
-- [**Solang**](https://github.com/hyperledger-solang/solang/){target=\_blank} - it is a Solidity-to-Wasm compiler that allows developers to write Solidity-based programs (compatible with Solidity 0.8) that can be executed as Wasm programs in parachains
+- **Solidity** - it can be compiled to Wasm via the [Solang](https://github.com/hyperledger-solang/solang/){target=\_blank} compiler.
+Consequently, developers can write Solidity 0.8 smart contracts that can be executed as Wasm programs in parachains

 Broadly speaking, with [`pallet_contracts`](https://docs.rs/pallet-contracts/latest/pallet_contracts/index.html#contracts-pallet){target=\_blank}, a transaction follows the path presented in the diagram below: